VeriorPies/MineCloud/README.md

 4. Easy to setup - we do our best to make the process as simple as possible :)
 5. Almost free (≈60 cents for 20 hr play/month - <ins>with a 2 CPUs & 8GB RAM server</ins>)
 6. Fully customizable - install whatever mods you like
 7. No maintenance cost - don't have time to play?
 Just leave it there!
-It cost nothing
+It cost almost nothing
 8. Able to support new games by creating and publishing [Configuration Packages](/minecloud_configuration_packages/CustomConfigurationPackageGuides.md)

 #### *Supported Discord Commands*